 Having to deal with all this is tough for a new mama.
-And it doesn’t have to be hard mastering breastfeeding with the right tools.
-Save yourself from the trouble by enrolling in the The Ultimate Breastfeeding Class.
+And it doesn’t have to be hard to master breastfeeding with the right tools.
+Save yourself from the trouble by enrolling in The Ultimate Breastfeeding Class.
 This will set you up on a successful breastfeeding journey.

 Additional tips for new moms – keep some nipple cream nearby for when it does happen.
 I used the Motherlove nipple cream.
-It is 100% and a little goes along away.
-The best thing is that you do not have to wash it before nursing.
+It is 100% Organic and a little goes a long way.
+The best thing is that you do not have to wash it off before nursing.

-Allow your little one to get used some noise
+Allow your little one to get used to some noise

 The lullaby says “hush little baby…” Do not hush all other noises as well.
 Tiptoeing around the baby when he’s sleeping and shutting out all noise creates an unreal environment for the baby.